- Advanced Technology Meters

-The Northwest Jacksonville Solar Partners LLC* facility commissioned in May of 2017 is near the Jacksonville International Airport on the City’s northside.
+The Northwest Jacksonville Solar Partners LLC facility, previously referred to as Montgomery Solar, commissioned in May of 2017 and is near the Jacksonville International Airport on the City’s northside.
 This 7 MW site will produce approximately 17,000 MWh in its first year.
 AlsoEnergy™ ia also providing a way to view live generation data.

 Old Plank Road Solar Facility

 The Old Plank Road Solar facility is a 3 MW site on the City’s westside.
 It was commissioned in October 2017 and is estimated to produce approximately 7,000 MWh in its first year.

 Starratt Road Solar Facility

 Commissioned in December 2017, the Starratt Road Solar facility is a 5 MW site located on the City’s northside.
 This site is expected to generate approximately 10,500 MWh in its first year of operation.